valancej/documentation/_docker/continuous-deployment/aws.md

   command: codeship_aws eb_deploy PATH_TO_FOLDER_TO_DEPLOY APPLICATION_NAME ENVIRONMENT_NAME S3_BUCKET_NAME
 ```

-The command will zip up the content in the folder, upload it to S3, register a new version with Elastic Beanstalk and then deploy that new Version.
+The command will zip up the content in the folder, upload it to S3, register a new version with Elastic Beanstalk and then deploy that new version.
 We're also validating that the environment is fine and that the new version was actually deployed.

 If you want to customize the deployment you can also use the [existing Script](https://github.com/codeship-library/aws-deployment/blob/master/scripts/codeship_aws_eb_deploy) from our open source AWS container and edit it so it fits exactly to your needs.
 This script can be added to your repository and then called directly as a step, as in the following example: